marcusoftnet/marcusoftnet.github.io/_posts/2016-08-09-delayed-responses-and-claudia.md

 ---
 layout: post
-title: Delayed responses with AWS Lambda and Claudia (Pingu part II)
+title: "Delayed responses with AWS Lambda and Claudia (Pingu part II)"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2016-08-04T00:00:00.000Z
+date: 2016-08-04
 tags:
  - Javascript
  - Node
  - Claudia
 ---

 Before the summer I showed you how to build a [Slack bot using Claudia](http://www.marcusoft.net/2016/06/claudia-bot-builder.html) - it's a very simple ping command that you could run from a Slack-client.
 However that implementation had a flaw; if the command takes more than 3 seconds to complete it fails.